Chrissy Teigen Reveals She Once Had Fat Sucked Out of Her Armpits

 If her Twitter feed wasn't enough of a testament to that trait, the star recently divulged some information about her famous face.

-While she shot down the rumors that her cheeks are implants to beauty editors at Byrdie, the Sports Illustrated Swimsuit pointed to her forehead, nose and lips and said "fake, fake, fake."
+While she shot down the rumors that her cheeks are implants to group of beauty editors, the Sports Illustrated Swimsuit pointed to her forehead, nose and lips and said "fake, fake, fake."

 "Everything about me is fake except my cheeks," Teigen said to the editors.